deeproop/Atlan/README.md

 # SQL Compiler
-This is a web application, where you can compile your SQL queries, and the result is displayed.
-Type your query in the code editor window and press the run button for execution or simply select the available queries from the right side.
+This is a web-based application where you can compile your SQL queries and have the results displayed.
+Type your query in the code editor window and press the run button for execution, or simply select the available queries from the right side.
 The queries are pre-defined and the dataset is taken from [this](https://github.com/graphql-compose/graphql-compose-examples/tree/master/examples/northwind/data/csv) repository.
 |<img width="957" alt="image" src="https://github.com/deeproop/Atlan/assets/83328209/c070bd6d-8b7c-488e-be16-b06541cfe0fe">|
 |-|